Vishwavaghasiya/foodDeliveryApp/README.md

 -->  Contributing

 Explain how others can contribute to your project.
 Include information about creating issues, pull requests, and any guidelines for contributors.

 -->  License
-Specify the license under which your app is distributed.
-You can choose from various open-source licenses like MIT, Apache, or GPL.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.